seekpinky/dsc-phase-2-project/README.md

 For this project, you will use multiple linear regression modeling to analyze house sales in a northwestern county.

 ### Business Problem

-It is up to you to define a stakeholder and business problem appropriate to this dataset.

-If you are struggling to define a stakeholder, we recommend you complete a project for a real estate agency that helps homeowners buy and/or sell homes.
-A business problem you could focus on for this stakeholder is the need to provide advice to homeowners about how home renovations might increase the estimated value of their homes, and by what amount.
+ABC company interest to buy property in King County.
+Their budget is around 500K dollars.
+They are new to the area, and interest about the housing in Seattle.
+They want to decide if they should buy property in Seattle or other area within King County.

 ### The Data

-This project uses the King County House Sales dataset, which can be found in  `kc_house_data.csv` in the data folder in this assignment's GitHub repository.
-The description of the column names can be found in `column_names.md` in the same folder.
-As with most real world data sets, the column names are not perfectly described, so you'll have to do some research or use your best judgment if you have questions about what the data means.
+This project uses the King County House Sales dataset,`kc_house_data.csv`, found in the data folder in this repository.
+The description of the column names for the data set can be found in jupyter notebook.

-It is up to you to decide what data from this dataset to use and how to use it.
-If you are feeling overwhelmed or behind, we recommend you **ignore** some or all of the following features:

-* `date`
-* `view`
-* `sqft_above`
-* `sqft_basement`
-* `yr_renovated`
-* `zipcode`
-* `lat`
-* `long`
-* `sqft_living15`
-* `sqft_lot15`

 ### Key Points